amghita/VizSpotifyData/README.md

 ## Motivation

 Data Visualization is one of the essential aspects of Data Science.
 It can either be used for data exploration or communicate the result of the analysis.
 During data exploration, visualization can reveal hidden information in our data.
+In effect, while I was building an app to visualize Spotify song Data with Plotly, I realized that every time I wanted data to be updated, I had to re-run the entire code manually.
+This process takes a very long time when you need to extract, manipulate and make available data for Spotify users.

 ### What is Airflow and how can it help ?
 Apache Airflow is a workflow management platform that allows users to programmatically schedule jobs that run on a standalone basis and to monitor them through its user interface.
 Airflow’s main components are a Webserver (Airflow’s UI build as a Flask App), a Scheduler, an Executor and a Metadata Database.